hashgraph/hedera-improvement-proposal/HIP/hip-0000-Hedera-Signing-Protocol.md

 **Step 2**: Clients that implement the protocol will contain a 'HederaSP' identifier in their manifest.json.
 The Server can then query for extensions which have the identifier and populate a list.

+An empty list signifies that there are no compatible browser extensions.
+It is then up to the Server if they want to provide options/instructions to the user.

 **Step 3**: The Server sends the RPC "requestAccounts" to each Client identified in step 2.

 Each Client implements requestAccounts() which returns an array of Hedera Account IDs (type string).